The Power of Color in Branding and Marketing

 color

 Now that you know a bit about each color system, you may be wondering when to choose one over the other.
-As a general rule of thumb, CMYK is best for full color printing and full color photography; RGB is best for web use; and PMS is best to ensure that branding colors are consistent among printed marketing collateral and other items.
+As a general rule of thumb, CMYK is best for full-color printing and full-color photography; RGB is best for web use; and PMS is best to ensure that branding colors are consistent among printed marketing collateral and other items.

 We know we’ve given you a lot of information to think about, so feel free to send us any questions you have about the power of color and how it relates to your business’ branding and marketing efforts.